John Paul College, Rotorua: Legacy

 Sister Anne Marie Power R.S.J. has said that Mary MacKillop (St Mary of the Cross) "would have a smile of approval for this important educational venture which is doing so much for the Catholic youth of Rotorua – a place very dear to her heart for the care that was afforded her there in a time of failing health, and especially because it was she herself who initiated the founding of the first Catholic school in Rotorua."
-The school is also a fitting legacy for Blessed Edmund Rice and the efforts of the Christian Brothers.